 Section number Section Area Individual Risk Level Section 6 External Envelope The exterior of the buildings is predominantly traditional brick, concrete construction with pitched, tiled roof.
 Individual flat windows are UPVC double glazed units.
-The rear gardens are secured by palisade fencing and secured by padlock.
+The rear gardens are protected by palisade fencing and secured by gated padlock.
 Trivial

 Section 7 Means of Escape from Fire The means of escape staircase incorporates a final exit.
 Tolerable Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
 Trivial Section 9 Emergency Lighting Emergency lighting is not provided in the staircase.
 Additional lighting is provided and works from a pir sensor.
-Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1- hour horizontal fire resistance around flats.
+Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
 Doors are 30-minute nominal fire doors, including those in 1-hour rated walls.
 Tolerable Section 11 Fire Fighting Equipment No firefighting provisions within the premises.
 Trivial Section 12 Fire Signage Appropriate signage is in place, no further action required.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
 Trivial Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
-It could not be confirmed when the last electrical inspection had been carried out.
+The date of the last 5 - yearly electrical inspection was 11/08/2020.
 Tolerable Section 15 Waste Control Regular cleaning services take place at the block and regular checks from caretakers help with waste control at the block.
 Trivial

 Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
 Trivial Section 17 Arson Prevention A door entry system is provided to the premise at the front elevation.
-All doors were operating correctly at the time of the assessment.
+This door was operating correctly at the time of the assessment.
 The rear gardens & bin area is secured by padlock and palisade fencing.
 Trivial Section 18 Storage Arrangements Residents should not store fuel or LPG Cylinders in their home or storage facilities.
-Tolerable
+Tolerable in the event of fire would be: